AdiliaEsmeArana/post-install-config/README.md

 <img src="https://i.imgur.com/Ull5VsR.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 Configuring Roles: Roles are the permissions granted to Agents per Department that they have access to.
-To configure the roles for the agents in the osTicket system I made sure I was logged in as an Admin.
+To configure the roles for the agents in the osTicket system, I made sure I was logged in as an Admin.
 I then went into The admin panel> clicked "Agent" tab> clicked "Roles".
 This page shows 4 different roles with a set of permissions that can be checked/unchecked in association with a Department they have access to.
 In this tutorial, I created an additional role named "Supreme Admin".
 I went into the permissions tab and checked all the boxes, giving this role full access.